How to Celebrate Your Birthday at Disney Aulani Resort

 Ko’Olina Beach at Aulani Resort

 You could also rent snorkel gear or stand-up paddle boards for some ocean-time fun.
 Children will especially enjoy the Rainbow Reef enclosed snorkel area stocked with plenty of tropical fish.
 However, grown-ups will probably prefer seeing the real thing in the ocean.
-Swim near the large rocks that surround the circular bay to see the most sea-life.
+Swim near the large rocks that surround the circular bay to see the most sea life.

-For lunch, grab some casual fare like fish tacos served with taro chips or french fries at Off the Hook or One Paddle, Two Paddle poolside restaurants.
+For your birthday lunch, grab some casual fare like fish tacos served with taro chips or french fries at Off the Hook or One Paddle, Two Paddle poolside restaurants.
 Enjoy your meal while listening to the sounds of the wind whispering through Aulani’s abundant palm trees and Hawaiian leafy landscape.

 Kula Wai Hydrotherapy Garden at Laniwai Spa - Disney's Aulani Resort